Anna-Peng/thoughts/README.md

 But rebirth is nigh.

-## In return for your poem
+## In Return to Your Recitation
+---
-You uttered syllables
+You uttered syllables \
-made of frosty needles,
+made of frosty needles,\
-First they stopped my heart
+First they stopped my heart \
-and froze my thought,
+and froze my thought,\
-then my blood gushed inward,
+then my blood gushed inward,\
-leaving my skin frozen,
+leaving my skin frozen,\
-organs boiled.
+organs boiled.\
-My remains are artistically perforated, by lava and icicles.
+My remains are artistically perforated, \
+by lava and icicles.

-Summer on this island always comes with a chill, a perfect climate that begets strange creatures on this soil.
+Summer on this island always comes with a chill,\
+a perfect climate \
+that begets strange creatures on this soil.\
-This summer,
+This summer,\
-the roses blessed the air with their sweet spoil.
+the roses blessed the air with their sweet spoil.\
-With your guidance,
+With your guidance,\
-I plucked the red petals glistening under the hot dew.
+I plucked the red petals glistening under \
+the hot dew.\
-I imagined being your hands -- strong and determined, yet gentle enough, so not to scrunch their delicate veins.
+I imagined being your hands -- strong and determined,\
+yet gentle enough,\
+so not to scrunch their delicate veins.

-I am a woman yet a man,
+I am a woman yet a man,\
-always looking to other faces for a simile.
+always looking to other faces for a simile.\
-You are the closest match I find,
+You are the closest match I find,\
-Beautiful and beastly,
+Beautiful and beastly,\
 almost like a child that is meant to be.

-A hungry child,
+A hungry child,\
-Like me,
+Like me,\
-But unlike me,
+But unlike me,\
-You are simpler with your terms.
+You are simpler with your terms.\
-Love and food,
+Love and food,\
 are all you need.

-I am fond of children and fond of you.
+I am fond of children and fond of you.\
-You know you are not a child
+You know you are not a child \
-but not I.
+but not I.\
-A child is all I want to be,
+A child is all I want to be,\
 but cannot be.